 The Linen Cupboard Metaphor

-The Linen Cupboard Metaphor has been used to describe how traumatic memories can be improperly stored in the brains of people with PTSD or CPTSD.
-The metaphor describes such memories as being stored rather like items in a disorganized and untidy linen cupboard.
+The Linen Cupboard Metaphor is often used to provide a visual representation of how traumatic memories may be stored in the brains of people with PTSD or CPTSD.

 To explore this metaphor further, we need to take a look at the different parts of the brain that are involved in processing and storing memories.